Skip to main content

 AI will be a tool like no other.
 It will deliver preternatural benefits in every sphere of society.
 I predict that it will make the internet seem quaint by comparison.
 It already has.
 Think of the world wide web as a site to find a recipe; AI may be able to prepare the meal.
 We already know the sinister acts that AI can commit against innocent people, businesses, financial institutions, government agencies and nations around the world.
 You can imagine the shocking and horrifying scenarios yourselves.

 But there are AI actions that may fall somewhere between good and evil.
 Remember when Uber and other ride share companies launched?
 This was a major disruption that was greeted differently by the public than it was by the taxi and car rental industries.
 Let’s take it a step further.
 At some point, most motor vehicles will be operated without a human driver.
-These rides will be safer than car and truck travel today and will allow the human passengers to engage in important personal business while en route such as checking TikTok for critical updates.
+These rides will be safer than car and truck travel today and will allow the human passengers to engage in personal business and activities while en route, such as checking TikTok for critical updates!
 But this advance will be a gut punch to the millions of individuals who currently earn their living behind the wheel.
 This will not be good news for them or for their families.

 But its not only truck drivers who should be worried.
-AI will flow across the country like hot lava incinerating industries, blue and white-collar occupations and large sectors in the economy.
+AI will flow across the country like hot lava incinerating industries, blue and white-collar occupations and large sectors of the economy.
 What are all of these folks going to do?
 Train to be coders?
 Don’t you think that AI will be doing the coding that computer scientists are now doing?

 And, even if an occupation remains, AI will become an integral part of it.
 If an attorney currently spends 100 hours of time researching legal issues for a client, and AI can reduce this to 5 hours with an equal or better result, then clients will benefit to the financial detriment of the lawyer.
 Will the legal community champion AI?